Coláiste Rís: 20th Century

 The founder of the school was Brother Louis Yorke, an Englishman born in Manchester into a Protestant family.
 When he died, in June 1907, the town of Dundalk came to a standstill.
-The street where the school stands was renamed to Yorke Street in his honour, commending his great service to the education of young people in the area.
+The street where the school stands was renamed Yorke Street in his honour, commending his great service to the education of young people in the area.

-The first Maths teacher was John Philip Holland, notable as the inventor of the submarine.
-Mr Holland also served as a teacher in other CBS schools in Ireland.
+The first Mathematics teacher was John Philip Holland, notable as the inventor of the submarine.
+Mr. Holland also served as a teacher in other CBS schools in Ireland.

 Within a year of the school opening there were 500 boys enrolled.
-This required some major extensions and the development of facilities has continued constantly in the years since then.
+This required some major extensions, and the development of facilities has continued constantly in the years since then.
 A recent addition was a Technological Wing built with financial contribution from Senator Edward Haughey, a past pupil.

 In 1922, when the Irish Free State was established, the school adopted the ideals of the new state.
 Students began to study their subjects through Irish in 1925 and in 1934 the school won Corn na Dála, the Dáil Cup, as the best in Ireland for the promotion of Irish culture.

 One of the four streams offer subjects through the medium of Irish Gaelic up to Junior Certificate Level but then students have to study through the English language only.

 Among other successes in recent years were Irish Senior Golf Champions in 1981, numerous national titles in Debating, 1916 Scholarships, Leinster Senior Football and Young Scientist of the Year.

 In 1987, it was found that girls who had been educated through Irish at primary level had no option for secondary education through Irish in Dundalk, it was with this in mind that the first group of 11 girls were enrolled into the school.
 The first female to appear on the school registers was Aoife Hamill, in September of that year.
 In the subsequent years the number of female students has grown rapidly, today the ratio is about 2:1, males to females.

 On 1 August 1990, the Christian Brothers left Dundalk after 121 years and handed over the school to the Armagh Diocese, with Cardinal Tomás Ó Fiaich as the chief trustee and patron.
-A new Board of Management had taken over management of the school in 1986 and that same year Mr Frank Cooney had been installed as the first lay-principal.
+A new Board of Management had taken over management of the school in 1986 and that same year Mr. Frank Cooney had been installed as the first lay principal.
 The name was changed to Coláiste Rís, signifying no further association with the Christian Brothers.
-Before the Brothers left Dundalk they were honoured in the annual Saint Patrick's Day parade for their contribution to the town.
+Before the Brothers left Dundalk, they were honoured in the annual Saint Patrick's Day parade for their contribution to the town.